wilhelm-lab/PROSPECT/README.md

 ## Datasets

+The unmodified PROSPECT dataset includes examples without modifications.
+The PROSPECT PTM datasets include 4 datasets, each representing a common subgroup of modified peptide sequences.
+Dataset TMT includes peptide sequences labeled with Tandem Mass Tags, which are introduced experimentally for multi-plex analysis of samples.
+Dataset Multi-PTM includes examples rich with 13 unique PTM-residue pairs occurring naturally on proteins.
+We also curated and annotated the dataset TMT-PTM, which includes six unique PTM-residue pairs occurring in TMT-labeled sequences.
+Dataset Test-PTM, comprises 21 unique PTM-residue pairs and is well-suited as a hold-out/test dataset.

 Dataset | Packages | Pools | Unique Peptides | Precursors | Sepctra | Annotated Peaks | Raw Peaks
 --- | --- | --- | --- |--- |--- |--- |---
 PROSPECT Unmodified dataset | 12 | 983 | 838 K | 1.24 M | 61.7 M | 5.7 B | 24 B